NeonLaw/codebase/README.md

 - Xero
 - Zendesk Suite

-## Graphql Codegen

-You can run `yarn graphql-codegen` to auto-generate server I/O methods in JavaScript.

 ## Cloud SQL Proxy

 If you need to access either the staging or production database on your local